-Food allergy mom and director of the Food Allergy Community of East TN, Becky Basalone, started the Teal Pumpkin Project in the fall of 2012.
-She wanted all children to enjoy trick-or-treating in her Knoxville community and came up with the idea to paint pumpkins teal, the color for food allergy awareness, and display on Halloween to let the community know you have non-food items for lil' goblins who have food allergies.
+Food allergy mom and director of the Food Allergy Community of East TN, Becky Basalone, started painting pumpkins teal in the fall of 2012.
+She wanted all children to enjoy trick-or-treating in her Knoxville community and came up with the idea to paint pumpkins the color of food allergy awareness to display on Halloween letting the community know which houses had non-food items for lil' goblins diagnosed with food allergies.
 Genius!
-Food Allergy Research & Education (FARE) was so impressed they took it over as a national campaign.
+Food Allergy Research & Education (FARE) was so impressed they took it over as a national campaign, the Teal Pumpkin Project.

 Why it matters...

-I have been asked why the Teal Pumpkin Project is needed, "Why can't you just pick out what your child can't have?"
+I have been asked why the Teal Pumpkin Project is needed, "Why can't you just pick out the candy your child can't have?"
 Unfortunately, that does not work for everyone.
 Food allergies and reactions vary greatly and families manage them based on their specific circumstances.

 Now on to the how...

 Participating in the Teal Pumpkin Project is as easy as 1-2-3!

 If you are still on the fence, let me answer other concerns I have heard...